 8. Avanos ceramic stores

 Pottery is the craft the Cappadocians of Avanos have passed from generation to generation.
 So it’s no surprise that here you will find many stores with pots, mugs, ashtrays, fridge magnets, and handmade glasses.
 The custom in itself is not chosen at random.
-The locals took advantage of the red mud deposited on the banks of the Red River, which separates the city from the rest of Cappadocia and which is the longest river in Turkey.
+The locals took advantage of the red mud deposited on the banks of the Red River, which separates the city from the rest of the attractions in Cappadocia and which is the longest river in Turkey.

 One of my favorite workshops is right at the entrance to the town, just after crossing the bridge.
 You will surely recognize it for the multitude of colored pots that cover it.
 If you have time, I recommend you go to a pottery workshop as well.
 It’s an authentic experience that will teach you to appreciate even more the effort made for each and every mug.